zoobc/zoobc-explorer-api/README.md

     ├── logs                  # Log files
+    ├── models                # Structure of tables and properties ├── scheduler             # Contain files for scheduler ├── schema                # Directory for proto
+    ├   ├── google            # Directory for api
+    ├       ├── api           # Containing class files for the api files ├   ├── model             # Containing models for grpc
-    ├── models                # Structure of tables and properties ├── scheduler             # Contain files for scheduler ├── server                # Configuration base files for RestAPI and GraphQL └── utils                 # Functions that are provided application
+    ├   └── service           # Containing class files for the grpc service ├── server                # Configuration base files for RestAPI and GraphQL └── utils                 # Functions that are provided application